 UNIX is a registered trademark of The Open Group in the United States and other countries.

-Linux is a trademark of Linus Torvalds in the United States, other countries, or both.
+Java and all Java-based trademarks are trademarks of Sun Microsystems, Inc. in the United States, other countries, or both.

 Other company, product, or service names may be trademarks or service marks of others.

 Index